What Is Hail Damage and How Does It Affect Roofing Materials?

 Assessing the Signs of Hail Damage

-• Dents and Dings: Pay attention to metal components like flashing and gutters.
-If they’re dented, there’s a good chance your shingles took a hit too.
+• Dents and Dings: Check metal components (flashings, gutters, downspouts).
+If they’re dented, your roof likely took hits, too.

 When to Call a Professional